Sunlis/ONI-nerf-electrolyzer/README.md

 The lighting efficiency bonus might be raised to 15%, but 10% is pretty ok

-I'm considering making this *produce* algae under direct sunlight and presence of CO2, but I suspect that is overpowered.
+I'm considering making this *produce* algae under light and presence of CO2, but I suspect that is overpowered.

 ## Electrolyzer